 USDA guarantee fee

-While there are many benefits to enjoy, there is a USDA guarantee fee involved, including an upfront mortgage insurance premium (1% of the loan amount) and an annual 0.35% mortgage fee.* These costs are far less than what you’d pay in FHA mortgage insurance premiums, so it’s a loan program that’s worth considering.
+While there are many benefits to enjoy, there is a USDA guarantee fee involved, including an upfront mortgage insurance premium and an annual mortgage fee.
+These costs are far less than what you’d pay in FHA mortgage insurance premiums, so it’s a loan program that’s worth considering.

 How much can you borrow?